 Airport Taxis: Designated airport taxis are available from Arrivals and Departures at a fixed rate.

 Facilities: There are banks, currency exchange and ATMs throughout the airport.
 A variety of shops and duty free stores are available, and there are several cafes, restaurants and bars.
-Other facilities include luggage packing, left luggage, a travel agency, a business conference hall with fax and computer facilities, and special services for the handicapped.
+Other facilities include luggage wrapping, left luggage, a travel agency, and special services for the handicapped.